-When it comes to running in winter it doesn’t take much to get you out the door – after all, you love what you do, but hold fire.
-As a coach, every year I see athletes make the same small errors.
-Get a leap on your winter running training by avoiding these 11 common mistakes
+When it comes to training in winter it doesn’t take much to get you out the door – after all, you love being out in the elements and you always feel great afterwards.
+But hold fire, because every year I see athletes make the same small errors.
+Get a leap on your winter training by avoiding these 11 common mistakes

 1 You don’t warm the engine

 I’m the first to admit I’m crap at this.
-In fact, I’d struggle to tell you the last time I performed a technically-sound warm up.
-It’s easy to omit in summer when your body temperature is warm right out of bed, but that’s not the case now.
+In fact, I’d struggle to tell you the last time I performed a technically-sound warm up before a run, cycle or circuits session.
+It’s easy to omit in summer when your body temperature is warm right out of bed, but that's not the case now.

 It doesn’t need to be complicated but, like any good car, your engine needs warming.
-All it takes is consciously starting your run at an easy pace, increasing the effort over the first 5-10 minutes.
+All it takes is consciously starting your run or ride at an easy pace, increasing the effort over the first 5-10 minutes.
+If you're doing some circuits or strength training, do some mobility first too.

 Yes, you are a raging muscle car ready to rip.
 But just like any powerful motor, you need warming up first

-2 You get too friendly with the treadmill
+2 You get too friendly with the indoor training

-The treadmill is a good pal of mine and has many benefits, but don’t get too comfortable in that warm, sterile, (and cold-infested) gym.
+Zwift, Peloton, the treamill, gyms and so on - wonderful tools and all good pals of mine offering a tonne of benefits but don’t get too comfortable in that warm, sterile, (and cold-infested in the case of a gym) environment.
 It’s often best to get outdoors because:

 - Fresh air strengthens your immune system